gselzer/musical-train/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+* We need a class that stores data about the Pokemon encounter, i.e. the Pokemon we are encountering, the catch rate, and the dialogue.
+* We need a Data Type that stores relevant Pokemon information.
+* We need a Data Type (specialized HashTable?) that stores all of the Pokemon that can be encountered.
+This data type can be reused to log all of the Pokemon that the user has encountered.

 Name each interface or class and briefly describe its function or purpose.